 Why?
 Because no matter who you’re talking to on the org chart, Voss noted that people can’t help stepping in to fill the silence you’ve created—and they’ll likely provide information that further clarifies the nature of their organization’s needs.

-Make implementation your lodestar
+Make implementation your lodestar for sales insights

 Effective enterprise sellers recognize the importance of forming long-term relationships.
 Rather than making pipe-dream promises they know they can’t keep, they’re candid about what their solution can and cannot do.
 As a reward, they not only take home more revenue, but find opportunities to grow accounts down the line.